 KARO-ECHO meets in person at 7:00 PM on the second Monday of each month at the Arlington Park Clubhouse .
 PLEASE NOTICE THE TIME CHANGE TO 1900!
 The Arlington Park Clubhouse is located on Arlington Blvd. in El Cerrito between Moeser Lane and Potrero Avenue at 1120 Arlington Blvd.
 94530 All are welcome!
-The next meeting is Monday, July 8, 2019.
-A link to the agenda will be placed on this section at least 24 hours before the meeting.
-Past Meeting Minutes are found at the bottom of the PAST EVENTS page (the drop-down menu item from the EVENTS page).
+The next meeting is Monday, Sep.
+9, 2019.
+Please bring writing materials and blank paper.
+The Karo-Echo Field Operations Guidebook is also recommended.
+Past Meeting Minutes are found at the bottom of the PAST EVENTS page (the drop-down menu item below the EVENTS page).

 As always, be ready with pencil and paper Please come with new relevant announcements.
 The NCS has a surprise test for us all each net.
 Be ready to change frequency.
 Please have handy the KaroEcho Hybrid 213 message form.
 Always be familiar on how to use your radio to change frequency.
 See related documents on our Training page and on the Operations page.
 Specifically see:

 The KARO-ECHO HYBRID ARES/RACES MESSAGE FORM in MS Word format

 Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique)

 Formal Written Traffic versus Point to Point Verbal Tactical Comms: When to write it down and when not to (write it down).